GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: Preliminaries

 In \emph{asynchronous GRPO}, rollout generation is decoupled from optimization to improve system throughput.
 At optimization step $t$, the data batch may be generated by a stale behavior policy $\pi_{\theta_{t-\tau}}$, where $\tau \ge 0$ denotes the staleness induced by pipeline delays and straggler effects.
 The learner update takes the form

 where $\hat g_t$ is a stochastic gradient estimator constructed from trajectories sampled under $d_{\pi_{\theta_{t-\tau}}}$.

 Asynchronous execution decouples rollout generation from policy optimization to maximize throughput, but fundamentally transforms GRPO into an off-policy procedure.
-Although the behavior policy is corrected by importance ratios in the GRPO objective at the surrogate level, asynchrony introduces a fundamental discrepancy: gradients are evaluated under a lagged distribution rather than the current policy.
-Prior work attributes such off-policy failures primarily to distributional mismatch, which erodes the local validity of surrogate objectives and manifests as trust-region violations (e.g., KL divergence spikes, elevated clip fractions).
-This staleness further induces systematic bias and temporal coupling between successive updates, which does not arise in synchronized training and can qualitatively alter optimization dynamics.
-Understanding and controlling the resulting training behavior is the central focus of this work.
+Although importance ratios partially correct for the behavior policy at the surrogate level, gradients are nonetheless evaluated under a lagged distribution, inducing systematic bias and temporal coupling between successive updates that does not arise in synchronized training.
+Prior work attributes such failures primarily to distributional mismatch manifesting as trust-region violations; we show that the resulting dynamical effects run deeper and can qualitatively alter optimization behavior.
+Understanding and controlling these dynamics is the central focus of this work.